vwprompt/vwprompt.github.io/README.md

 # Visual Writing Prompts Dataset (VWP)

 ## Announcement
-We will make the full dataset available before our conference presentation.
+We will make the full dataset available in the [vwp repo](https://github.com/vwprompt/vwp) before our conference presentation.

 ## Introduction
 Current work on image-based story generation suffers from the fact that existing image sequence collections do not have coherent plots behind them.
 To improve visual story generation, we present a new image-grounded dataset, Visual Writing Prompts (VWP).